The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 manufacturing - Malaysia

-A. Hi Jehan, Tan: If you follow the links to the Amazon books that are recommended and/or advertised here, you can "look inside" some of them to see if they have a chapter on the history of 5S.
+A. Hi Jehan, Tan: If you follow the links to the Amazon books that are recommended and/or advertised on this page here, you can "look inside" some of them to see if they have a chapter on the history of 5S.
 I suspect that most do.
 Then you can see if your university library has that volume or can get it for you.
 Good luck with it!
 Regards,

 Ted Mooney, P.E.
 RET